Load Balancing and Scale-Out Architectures

 The most accessible type of network-level load balancing is DNS round robin.
 DNS server that keeps track of application server availability.
 The DNS control plane distributes user traffic over multiple servers round-robin.
 However, it does come with caveats:

-Clients ask for the IP of the web server, and the DNS server replies with an IP address using some random order.
-It works well if the application uses DNS.
+Clients ask for the IP of the web server, and the DNS server replies with an IP address in random order.
+This works well if the application uses DNS.
 However, some applications use hard-coded IP addresses; you can’t rely on DNS-based load balancing in these scenarios.

 DNS pinning